sp184218/Sydni_P_JS_API_Final_Project/README.md

 ## ✨ Features

 - 🔎 **Search Functionality** – Filter characters by name in real-time.
-- 🖱️ **Custom Cursors** – Baby Yoda for browsing; a green lightsaber for hover/clickable items.
+- 🖱️ **Custom Cursors** – Created a modal box for 12 Killer Instinct Characters to choose from for browsing;
-- 🎥 **Background Video** – Looping Star Wars video to set the ambiance.
+- 🎥 **Background Video** – Created a video Modal to show the Classic intro of Killer Instinct before reaching the main page.
-- 🔇 **Mute Toggle** – Click the video or press spacebar to mute/unmute audio (ignores typing inputs).
+- 💡 **Spacebar Toggle** – Press the spacebar to skip intro modals and jump directly into the main content.
+- ⚠ **Instructional Text Animation** - Implemented a sliding text animation to guide users on how to navigate the page in an engaging, retro-inspired way.
+- ⏳ **Loading Spinner** - Built a custom spinning animation that appears while the API content is loading, giving users visual feedback during data fetch delays.
-- 🎨 **Stylized Buttons** – Custom button colors and effects, styled with the Star Wars theme.
+- 🎨 **Stylized Buttons** – Custom button colors and effects, styled with the theme of each display.
+- 📁 **API Info** -  Since no complete Killer Instinct API existed, I developed my own backend API to source and serve the character data accurately.
-- 📁 **Character Info** – Dynamically loaded and displayed Star Wars characters from the API.
+- 📁 **Character Info** – Dynamically loaded and displayed Killer Instinct characters description from the API.

 ## 🚀 Tech Stack